Tanushka-Sonde/Mechatronics-Project/README.md

 ## Solution

-To address this issue, we are developing a solar cleaning robot inspired by the SolarCleano B1 model.
+To address this issue, we have developed a solar cleaning robot inspired by the SolarCleano B1 model.
 This robot will move across solar panels in a field and clean them using a combination of sensors and automated mechanisms.
 The rough sketches of the solution are provided below, illustrating the robot's design and components.

 <h2>Rough Sketches</h2>